tassioFront/fubs/apps/stitch/docs/payment-provider-adapter.md

 - **PaymentProvider Interface**: Defines all required payment operations (customer, product, price, checkout, subscription, invoice, webhook handling).
 - **StripeAdapterService**: Implements the PaymentProvider interface for Stripe, mapping Stripe resources to the domain models.
 - **Decoupling**: Business logic interacts only with the PaymentProvider interface, not directly with Stripe or other providers.
+- **Local Persistence**: All business-critical entities (e.g., customer) should be persisted in the local database, with references to the provider-specific IDs (e.g., `stripeCustomerId`).
+This ensures resilience, auditability, and provider-agnostic business logic.

 ---